Michael Kahn (theatre director): Regional theater

 In 1968, Michael Kahn directed the inaugural production of Camino Real by Tennessee Williams at the Robert S. Marx Theatre at Cincinnati Playhouse in the Park.
 In 1973, Kahn directed Old Times by Harold Pinter at Goodman Theatre.

 Kahn directed 'Tis Pity She's a Whore at American Repertory Theater in 1988 and The Duchess of Malfi at the Guthrie Theater in 1989.
 In 1997 Kahn directed A Touch of the Poet at Arena Stage, Washington, D.C.
-Kahn directed Torch Song Trilogy at the Studio Theatre in Washington, D.C., which ran in September and October 2013.Graham, Trey. " 'Torch Song Trilogy", By Harvey Fierstein" washingtoncitypaper.com, September 13, 2013 He also directed the world premiere of Pride in the Falls of Autrey Mill at the Signature Theatre in Arlington, Virginia, starring Christine Lahti, which opened in October 2013.
+Kahn directed Torch Song Trilogy at the Studio Theatre in Washington, D.C., which ran in September and October 2013.
+He also directed the world premiere of Pride in the Falls of Autrey Mill at the Signature Theatre in Arlington, Virginia, starring Christine Lahti, which opened in October 2013.

 Opera

 Kahn directed Georges Bizet's Carmen for the Washington Opera, produced at the Kennedy Center, in 1982.
 He directed the Samuel Barber opera Vanessa in 1995, which was presented at the Kennedy Center.
 He directed the Mark Adamo opera Lysistrata, or The Nude Goddess for the Houston Grand Opera in 2005.
 For the Dallas Opera he directed Romeo and Juliet by Charles Gounod in 2011.